Flat-file database: History

-Herman Hollerith's work for the US Census Bureau first exercised in the 1890 United States Census, involving data tabulated via hole punches in paper cards, is sometimes considered the first computerized flat-file database, as it included no cards indexing other cards, or otherwise relating the individual cards to one another, save by their group membership.
+Herman Hollerith's work for the US Census Bureau first exercised in the 1890 United States census, involving data tabulated via hole punches in paper cards, is sometimes considered the first computerized flat-file database, as it included no cards indexing other cards, or otherwise relating the individual cards to one another, save by their group membership.

 In the 1980s, configurable flat-file database computer applications were popular on the IBM PC and the Macintosh.
 These programs were designed to make it easy for individuals to design and use their own databases, and were almost on par with word processors and spreadsheets in popularity.
 Examples of flat-file database software include early versions of FileMaker and the shareware PC-File and the popular dBase.

 Flat-file databases are common and ubiquitous because they are easy to write and edit, and suit myriad purposes in an uncomplicated way.

-Modern implementations

-Linear stores of NoSQL data, JSON formatted data, primitive spreadsheets (perhaps comma-separated or tab-delimited), and text files can all be seen as flat-file databases, because they lack integrated indexes, built-in references between data elements, or complex data types.
-Programs to manage collections of books or appointments and address book may use essentially single-purpose flat-file databases, storing and retrieving information from flat files unadorned with indexes or pointing systems.
+Linear stores of NoSQL data, JSON data, primitive spreadsheets (perhaps comma-separated or tab-delimited), and text files can all be seen as flat-file databases because they lack integrated indexes, built-in references between data elements, and complex data types.
+Programs to manage collections of books or appointments and address books may use single-purpose flat-file databases, storing and retrieving information from flat-files unadorned with indexes or pointing systems.

 While a user can write a table of contents into a text file, the text file format itself does not include a concept of a table of contents.
 While a user may write "friends with Kathy" in the "Notes" section for John's contact information, this is interpreted by the user rather than a built-in feature of the database.
 When a database system begins to recognize and codify relationships between records, it begins to drift away from being "flat," and when it has a detailed system for describing types and hierarchical relationships, it is now too structured to be considered "flat."

-Example database
+Examples

+In the context of Unix-like systems, the files /etc/passwd and /etc/group are flat-files databases.

-The following example illustrates typical elements of a flat-file database.
-The data arrangement consists of a series of columns and rows organized into a tabular format.
-This specific example uses only one table.
+The following illustrates typical elements of a flat-file database.

-The columns include: name (a person's name, second column); team (the name of an athletic team supported by the person, third column); and a numeric unique ID, (used to uniquely identify records, first column).

-Here is an example textual representation of the described data: